nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Idea Emergence.md

 > Emergence is where seemingly random things become "greater systems".
 The whole become the sum of it's parts.
+> It's interesting to note that emergence makes use of both convergence & divergence at the same time.

 Emergence is a mixture of both